Ghostdog02/SmartLunchSystem/README.md

-# 🌐 Cross-Platform MVC Web Application with Google Authentication & Role-Based Access
+# 🌐 DevGuard is a Cross-Platform MVC Web Application with Google Authentication & Role-Based Access

 ## 🚀 Overview